mitchpaulus/neobem/README.md

 - `/usr/local/neobem` or `~/.local/neobem` on Linux

 Neobem is a console or command line application.
-It is meant to be run from a shell environment, that could be anything like^[If none of this makes sense, take a look at [this link](https://www.unixsheikh.com/articles/the-terminal-the-console-and-the-shell-what-are-they.html) or other web searches for 'terminal vs. shell']:
+It is meant to be run from a shell environment, that could be anything like[^Shells]:

+[^Shells]: If none of this makes sense, take a look at [this link](https://www.unixsheikh.com/articles/the-terminal-the-console-and-the-shell-what-are-they.html) or other web searches for 'terminal vs. shell'

 - `cmd.exe` or PowerShell on Windows
 - `bash`, `zsh`, or `fish` running in any terminal emulator, such as: